peeveen/gen_singersQueue/README.md

 # gen_singersQueue
 Winamp plugin to display queue of karaoke singers.
+Never be asked "Am I up next?" ever again!
 * Reads list of singers from KaraokeManager
 * Singers with no cued songs display in darker colour
 * Resizable window